AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 #### 1. Compatibility with Foreign Patients
 **Current Issues:** CLInic currently restricts a patient's ID to be a Singaporean NRIC or FIN number, restricts a patient's phone number to be a Singaporean phone number with 8 digits and is not compatible with long foreign names exceeding 55 characters. <br/>
 **Planned Enhancement:** We plan to accommodate passport numbers, foreign phone numbers and longer patient names in the system.
 However, to do this, we need more research into how we can give less restriction but yet validate the fields accordingly to prevent erroneous data entries.
+For example, we could consider including the nationality of the patient and validating based on that, or perhaps giving a warning to the user to take note of these details.

 #### 2. Less Restriction on Character Limits for Various Fields
 **Current Issues:** CLInic currently restricts addresses, tags, notes, etc to have less than some number of characters.
 E.g. Address should have less than 60 characters.
 We have received tester feedback that these constraints could be very limiting, especially for long addresses. <br/>
 **Planned Enhancement:** We plan to broaden restrictions on character limits, especially on address, to accommodate longer inputs.
 However, we will need to ensure that these entries can be viewed on the user interface with no issues.
+To do so, we could consider using wrapping or other UI capabilities.

 #### 3. Case Sensitivity for Commands and IDs
 **Current Issues:** CLInic is currently case-sensitive for command and NRIC input. <br/>